-Molly Lemon is a Bristol-based artist.
+Molly Lemon is a printmaker living in the Cotswolds.
 In 2015 Molly graduated from Winchester School of Art with a BA Fine Art Degree (Hons).
 Working mainly within printmaking, her work is driven by a fascination with British wildlife and natural forms in the landscape.
 Growing up on the edge of Dartmoor in Devon, this need to recreate nature in her artwork has always been present.
 Her mother's interest in British birds and the countryside living inspired Molly's bird greeting cards as well as her annual bird calendar.

-In addition to her printmaking with ink, Molly also embellishes her artwork using oil paint, oil pastels and water colours.
-She has recently begun to create wood engravings, currently featuring a range of British trees and British wildlife.
+In addition to her printmaking, Molly also embellishes her artwork using oil paint, oil pastels and water colours.
+In 2017 she began to create wood engravings, and this technique has become her favourite medium.
 Focusing on native flora and fauna is an important component of Molly's artistic process.